Asian Ministerial Conference on Disaster Risk Reduction

 Asian ministerial conference for disaster risk reduction (AMCDRR) is an intergovernmental conference held to discuss disaster mitigation.
-Its inaugural meeting was held in Beijing, in August 2005, after the adoption of Hyogo Framework for Action (2005-2015).
-The conference has been held seven times in collaboration with the United Nations Office for Disaster Risk Reduction (UNISDR).
+Its inaugural meeting was held in Beijing, in August 2005, after the adoption of Hyogo Framework for Action (2005–2015).
+The conference has been held eight times in collaboration with the United Nations Office for Disaster Risk Reduction (UNISDR).
 The motive of such conference was to mitigate the disaster risks.
 After the Indian Ocean tsunami came in 2004, India was among the five countries that were very badly impacted and took prime initiative to endorse for creating new laws for disaster risk management.

 The other six Asian Ministerial Conference on Disaster Risk Reduction held in past are as follows: